How Health Insurance Works

 Individuals and families buy automobile, life, fire, and health insurance policies to protect themselves from catastrophic financial harm from rare events.
 No one buys "food insurance" because food costs, though large, are unavoidable and predictable.
 Why pay a middle-man overhead costs to reimburse us for our grocery bills?
 Nor do we buy rent insurance, or clothes insurance.

 True health insurance protects our families from ruinous costs of illness.
 Like most employers, the Federal Government does not offer employees this kind of insurance alone.
-Instead, it offers various combinations of true insurance and "prepaid" health care.
+Instead, it offers various combinations of true insurance and “prepaid” health care.
 The part of your premium that prepays health care by making advance payment for routine bills will generally equal about what you would have spent by paying the bills directly.
-However, you wind up paying far less than this because prepaid health care isn't counted as taxable income.
-Most Federal employees save about one-third of their health care costs because of this exclusion, as explained in "How Much Money Can I Save by Switching FEHB Plans."
+However, you wind up paying far less than this because prepaid health care isn’t counted as taxable income.
+Most Federal employees save about one-third of their health care costs because of this exclusion, as explained in our chapter on “Premiums and Taxes.”